mindsdb/mindsdb/mindsdb/integrations/handlers/shopify_handler/README.md

 LIMIT 5
 ~~~~

-For `customers` table, DELETE is supported too.
+For the `customers` table, DELETE is supported too.
 You can delete the customers as follows:

 ~~~~sql
 DELETE FROM shopify_datasource.customers
 WHERE verified_email = false;
 ~~~~

-For `Orders` table, UPDATE is supported.
+For the `orders` table, UPDATE is supported.
 You can update the orders as follows:
 ~~~~sql
 UPDATE shopify_datasource.orders
 SET email="abc@your_domain.com"